Der-Zauberer/ServerSystemPlugin/README.md

 - bukkit.command.plugins
 - bukkit.command.help
 ```
-You can find minecraft standart commands in the [Bukkit Wiki](https://bukkit.gamepedia.com/CraftBukkit_Commands "Commands").
+You can find minecraft standard commands in the [Bukkit Wiki](https://bukkit.gamepedia.com/CraftBukkit_Commands "Commands").

 ### Load worlds
 You can load other worlds to your server, if there in your server directory.
 You can add a new world just by adding the world to the list.
 The world 'world' and the subworlds 'world_nether' and 'world_the_end' are loaded by default.
 You can change the default world in the file 'server.properties'.